SiliconLabs/peripheral_examples/series2/iadc/iadc_single_low_current/readme.txt

 6. Observe the current consumption in Energy Profiler of the kit in EM0
 7. Press and release PB0 on the WSTK to initiate the IADC and LDMA and enter EM2
-8. Observe in Energy Profiler the drop in current consumption while in EM2; for this example's configuration (100 samples/second) the EM2 current should drop EFR32xG21 ~45uA; EFR32xG22 ~23uA; EFR32xG23 ~23uA, EFR32xG24 ~23uA
+8. Observe in Energy Profiler the drop in current consumption as the MCU transitions from EM0 to EM2; for this example's configuration (100 samples/second) the approximate EM2 current consumption measurements for each devices are as follows:
+    EFR32xG21 ~45uA
+    EFR32xG22 ~23uA
+    EFR32xG23 ~23uA
+    EFR32xG24 ~23uA
+    EFR32xG25 ~34uA
     *There is some part-to-part/board-to-board variance; this is a rough typical current*
 9. After completing NUM_SAMPLES conversions, the LDMA will wake the MCU from